mtoutcalt/mtoutcalt/reader-prompts.md

 Prompt: Act as an expert summarizer and critical reader.
 I’m going to share a long document or article with you — your job is to extract the key insights, break down complex points into simple language, and structure the summary so it’s easy to scan and understand.
 Start with a brief overview (2–3 sentences), followed by key takeaways as bullet points or sections (depending on the content).
 Highlight any data, trends, or powerful quotes worth remembering.
 If the document is biased, outdated, or missing context, let me know.
 At the end, suggest 1–2 thoughtful follow-up questions I could explore or ask someone if I were discussing this in a meeting.
 Assume I want to sound sharp without reading the whole thing.

 [Paste article or document]

+---

+Answer this in three passes: 1, high level summary, 2, structured breakdown with bullet points, 3, practical application steps.
+Keep each pass distinct.